chris-ritsen/vim-autocorrect/README.md

 ````

 It's not a grammar checker.
 There's no way to fix transposition typos on
-short words like f ro m / f or m, but it works well for longer words or those
+short words like `from`/`form`, but it works well for longer words or those
 that are difficult to spell.

 The problem was that it takes time to source this list and with every